m-kupiec/compendium-react/README.md

     - "For historical reasons, `aria-*` and `data-*` attributes are written as in HTML with dashes." ([React](https://react.dev/learn/writing-markup-with-jsx))
   - `<Fragment>`:
     - "empty tag is called a *Fragment*.
 Fragments let you group things without leaving any trace in the browser HTML tree." ([React](https://react.dev/learn/writing-markup-with-jsx))
+- Props:
+  - "In React, it’s conventional to use `onSomething` names for props which represent events and `handleSomething` for the function definitions which handle those events." ([React](https://react.dev/learn/tutorial-tic-tac-toe))
 - Organization:
   - "many websites only use React to add interactivity to existing HTML pages.
 They have many root components instead of a single one for the entire page." ([React](https://react.dev/learn/your-first-component))
   - "a root component file, named `App.js` . . .
 Depending on your setup, your root component could be in another file, though.
 If you use a framework with file-based routing, such as Next.js, your root component will be different for every page." ([React](https://react.dev/learn/importing-and-exporting-components))